Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 • Insulin may need to be increased or decreased when you're unwell, talk to your diabetes team for further advice on how to manage your insulin doses during illness.

-• If you check your blood sugar at home you'll probably need to do it more often – at least every four hours, including during the night.
-If you don't test your blood sugar levels at home, be aware of the signs of a hyper (hypergylcaemia).
+• If you check your blood sugars at home you'll probably need to do it more often – at least every four hours, or as advised by your healthcare team, including during the night.
+If you don't test your blood sugars at home, be aware of the signs of a hyper (hyperglycaemia).

-• If you have type 1 diabetes, it’s important to check for ketones.
-You usually check when your blood sugar level is 15mmol/l or more, or 13mmol/l if you use an insulin pump.
-But your diabetes team may have given you different targets, so regardless of what your blood sugars are saying – test for ketones.
-If you find ketones, contact your diabetes team.
+• If you have type 1 diabetes it’s important to check ketone levels if your blood sugar levels are above your target range (usually above 14mmmol/l) and as advised by your healthcare team.
+But they may have given you different targets.
+Regardless of what your blood sugars are saying, if you're sick, test for ketones and If you find them, contact your healthcare team.

 • If you take a certain type of diabetes tablet called SGLT2i and become unwell, you should stop taking these.
 You need to check your ketones and your blood sugars (if you've been told to do this and have the kit), and speak to your healthcare team.
 There are different types of SGLT2i tablets so check our list for all the brand names.
 Taking these tablets when you're not very well could increase your risk of developing diabetic ketoacidosis (DKA), so you need to know the symptoms to look out for.

 • Keep eating or drinking – if you can’t keep food down try eating little and often.
 Try snacks or drinks with carbohydrates in to give you energy.
-Try to sip sugary drinks (such as fruit juice or non-diet cola or lemonade) or suck on glucose tablets or sweets like jelly beans.
-Letting fizzy drinks go flat may help keep them down.
-If you're vomiting, or not able to keep fluids down, get medical help as soon as possible.
+Try to sip sugary drinks like fruit juice or non-diet coke or lemonade or suck on glucose tablets or sweets like jelly beans.
+If you are being sick letting fizzy drinks go flat may help keep them down.
+If you're still not able to keep any fluids down get medical help as soon as possible.

 If you’re taking steroids